-Advisors: Jeremy Burleson, (269) 637-7514, iburleson@lakemichigancollege.edu
+Advisors: Jeremy Burleson, (269) 637-7514, jburleson@lakemichigancollege.edu or trucking@lakemichigancollege.edu

-Three Week Course- None Two Week Course- Department of Transportation (DOT) Physical, DOT Drug Screen, and Commercial Learner's Permit (CLP)
+Three Week Course- None

+Two Week Course- Department of Transportation (DOT) Physical, DOT Drug Screen, and Commercial Learner's Permit (CLP)

 Completion of either the 120- hours of training, three (3) weeks course, or completion of the 80 hours of training, two (2) weeks course, is required for this license.
 For the three (3) week course, students must successfully complete one (1) week classroom training and two (2) weeks hands-on yard training to be eligible for the Commercial Driver's License (CLD) Class A License.